kobotoolbox/kpi/README.md

 Python dependencies are managed with `pip-compile` and `pip-sync` from the [`pip-tools`](https://github.com/jazzband/pip-tools/) package.
 The dependencies are listed in [`dependencies/pip/`](./dependencies/pip/), with core requirements in [`dependencies/pip/requirements.in`](./dependencies/pip/requirements.in).
 You may use `pip` directly with one of the compiled `dependencies/pip/*.txt` files, but consider using instead the `pip-sync`. **Do not** add new dependencies directly to the *compiled* `dependencies/pip/*.txt` files; instead, update the relevant the *source* `dependencies/pip/*.in` file(s), and execute `./pip-compile.sh` after any changes.
 You can pass arguments to `pip-compile.sh` with e.g. `./pip-compile.sh --upgrade-package=xlwt`.

+## Python Tests

+Pytest is used for backend tests.
+It's easiest to run tests inside the docker container.

+1. Ensure Python dev dependencies are installed. `pip install -r dependencies/pip/dev_requirements.txt`
+2. Run pytest.
+An example to run tests at a specific path and reuse the database: `pytest --reuse-db kobo/apps/foo`. --reuse-db speeds up the test, but should be omitted to remake the database fresh.

 ## Downloading and compiling the translations

 * Pull the submodule into the `locale` directory with `git submodule update`.